jasonm23/onlisp-markdown/onlisp.md

 though it is still possible to initialize the slot otherwise by giving an explicit :color initarg.

-In our sketch of object-oriented programming, instances inherited values di- rectly from the slots in their parent classes.
+In our sketch of object-oriented programming, instances inherited values directly from the slots in their parent classes.
 In CLOS, instances do not have slots in the same way that classes do.
 We deﬁne an inherited default for instances by deﬁning an initform in the parent class.
 In a way, this is more ﬂexible, because as well as being a constant, an initform can be an expression that returns a different